Generating PDFs in Java with 3 Popular Libraries

-While we continue introducing different libraries for generating PDF from HTML in different languages.
-This article will expand on how to generate pdf from HTML files in Java using openhtmltopdf, itextpdf, and Flying saucer and their differences.
+Java, being one of the most widely used programming languages, offers several libraries to simplify this task.
+This article will expand on how to generate pdf from HTML files in Java using OpenHTMLtoPDF, iTextPDF, and Flying saucer and their differences.

 In this tutorial, we will use the PdfRendererBuilder class from the library, which provides different methods to generate the PDF: